 Intuitionism is a doctrine that has clear implications for mathematical practice: the realist considers certain inferences to be valid which the intuitionist considers to be invalid.
 Suppose, for example, we have a proof that 'P implies R', and that 'not-P implies R'.
 In the form of logic favored by the realist, classical logic, we then have a proof of R, because we can apply the law of excluded middle, which tells us that 'P or not-P'.
 The intuitionist cannot appeal to the law of excluded middle.
 In order to derive R from 'P implies R' and 'not-P implies R', the intuitionist would also have to prove either P or not-P. In virtue of these clear implications for mathematical practice, the difference between the Platonist and the intuitionist can hardly be dismissed as merely one of battle-cry.

 Dummett has suggested that certain other philosophical debates between realists and anti-realists should take the same form, once both sides properly understand the nature of the debate.
-The example taken from Wittgenstein concerned a debate between a realist concerning physical objects and an idealist.
-According to Dummett, the idealist’s opposition to the view that physical objects exist independently of our perceptions of them should result in the rejection of evidence-transcendent truth and bivalence.
+The example taken from Wittgenstein concerned a debate between a realist and an idealist concerning physical objects.
+According to Dummett, the idealist's opposition to the view that physical objects exist independently of our perceptions of them should result in the rejection of both evidence-transcendent truth and bivalence.
 The idealist will be proposing some reform of classical logic, although it might not be exactly the same as that proposed by the intuitionist, since it will have to incorporate an account of what counts as sufficient evidence to confirm or refute a statement about physical objects.
 The important point to note is that the issue at stake will be which logical laws we should accept.
 If Dummett is correct, the great insight of the intuitionists was to realize that metaphysical disputes were really disputes about logical laws.
 However, we have also seen that he does not find the arguments of Brouwer and others in favor of this revision of classical logic to be compelling.
-He thinks that the thinker who provided the tools that will enable us to solve such disputes was Gottlob Frege.
+He believed that the thinker who provided the tools that will enable us to solve such disputes was Gottlob Frege, not Brouwer.

 Gottlob Frege (1848-1925) was a mathematician by profession, whose work on the foundations of mathematics carried him deep into philosophical territory.
 His ultimate goal, for most of his career, was to demonstrate that all truths of arithmetic could be derived from purely logical premises.
 This position is known as "logicism."
 Frege's attempted proof of logicism was a failure, and, thanks to Kurt Gödel, we know that no single axiomatic system can suffice for the proof of all truths of arithmetic.
 In Frege: Philosophy of Mathematics Dummett attempts to pinpoint exactly where Frege went wrong.
 For current purposes, it is more important to understand the extent to which Dummett approves of Frege's work.
 Dummett has probably been the most important commentator on Frege.
 His interpretation of Frege's work is by no means universally accepted, but serious students of Frege's work can hardly afford to ignore it.